Local agencies form Groundwater Sustainability Agencies (GSA) for Bulletin 118 groundwater basins designated as medium- or high-priority.

 Proposition 1 – the 2014 Water Bond Authorizes $7.54 billion for water resources projects in California.

 $900 million to Groundwater Sustainability funding programs to be administered by the State Water Resources Control Board (SWRCB) and DWR.

 Other portions of Prop 1 that may be available to SGMA-related efforts include: $2.7 billion for water storage projects and $810 million for integrated regional water management projects.

-RMC Water and Environment is a California-based environmental engineering company focused exclusively on water.
+RMC, a Woodard & Currran Company is an environmental engineering firm focused exclusively on water.
 We work with public agencies and local communities to develop innovative solutions for managing one of the earth’s most vital resources.
 Every day, RMC brings sound technical expertise and innovative thinking to a broad range of local and regional water-related projects.